Undilion/Udacity-Projects/Machine Learning/README.md

   - Analyzing intricacies of Decision Tree Regression models and overfitting/underfitting risks

 They showcase my ability and curiosity in explaining prediction through multiple algorithm models in order to have a fun and thorough understanding of data science.
+All work was submitted through jupyter notebook ( e.g [filename].ipynb ) so please use that as reference while other files are secondary.

 Thank you for checking my Github :)